edHelper.com

 By Jennifer Kenny

-1 The Plains Area of North America stretches from the Canadian border to Texas.
+1 The Plains area (or region) of North America stretches from the Canadian border to Texas.
 Its grasslands are located between the Mississippi River and the foothills of the Rocky Mountains.
-It covers 2,000 miles.
-In 1800, there were 150,000 people and 60 million buffalo in the Plains Area.
+This region is 2,000 miles long and 500 miles wide.
+It covers over a half-million square miles.
+In 1800, there were 150,000 people and 60 million buffalo in the Plains.

 3 Most of the Native Americans in this area, however, were constantly on the move.
 They were the nomadic tribes.
 They traveled about with a dog-drawn travois.
 A travois is a frame of two long spruce poles covered with rawhide and fixed to a saddle on an animal.
 It carried the tribe's household goods.
 The men walked ahead in small groups with their weapons always ready.
 The mothers carried the babies on their backs.
 The holy woman, a religious leader, performed rituals, which the Native Americans believed would bring success to the hunters.

 4 The nomadic tribes lived their lives following the buffalo (or bison).
-The buffalo had a huge, shaggy head, a thick shoulder hump, and short legs.
+A bison had a huge, shaggy head, a thick shoulder hump, and short legs.
 It was big and brown.
 It could be as much as six feet tall.
 It weighed ten times more than the average man.
-It grazed on grass peacefully but it was known to stampede suddenly as well.
+It grazed on grass peacefully, but it was known to stampede suddenly as well.

 For the complete story with questions: click here for printable